spinnaker/spinnaker.github.io/setup/security/authentication/x509/index.md

 Client certificates with role information are parsed when roleOid is provided.
 This OID is configurable and is set via Halyard.
 The OID provided in the example below is defined [here](http://www.oid-info.com/cgi-bin/display?oid=1.2.840.10070.8.1&action=display){:target="\_blank"}.

-Encoding with any another OID can be done by editing the `openssl.conf`.
+Encoding with any other OID can be done by editing the `openssl.conf`.

 ## Creating an x509 client certificate with user role information